battle-buddy/battlebuddy-android/README.md

 ### A few rules

 - Keep commits atomic and messages as short and concise as possible (ideally it should not exceed 50 characters)
 - Pay attention to the code style and formatting.
 We use a modified version of the [Pedantic](https://pub.dev/packages/pedantic) style.
-Write as clean as possible, no unnecessary spaces or trailing spaces.
+Write as clean as possible, no unnecessary blanks or trailing spaces.
 - Write unit tests if possible
 - For complex functions, comments should be added